openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 > **NOTE**: This package can be installed on other versions of macOS, Linux and Windows, but only the specific versions above are fully validated.

-> **NOTE**: The current version of the OpenVINO™ Runtime for macOS* supports inference on Intel CPUs only
+> **NOTE**: The current version of the OpenVINO™ Runtime for macOS* supports inference on Intel® CPUs only.

 ## Install the OpenVINO™ Development Tools Package